labgrid-project/labgrid/doc/configuration.rst

      channel: "D0=CLK,D1=DATA"

 - driver (str): name of the sigrok driver to use
-- channel (str): channel mapping as described in the sigrok-cli man page
+- channel (str): optional, channel mapping as described in the sigrok-cli man page

 Used by:
   - `SigrokDriver`_